m0xpd/YuSynth-VCA-for-Eurorack/README.md

 potentiometers) is useful for handling CV signals, whereas the a.c. coupled version (which should use LOGARTHMIC 'A' potentiometers) is the standard version for handling audio signals.

+** Circuit Description **

 This Eurorack version is implemented on a single PCB, following closely Yves' original schematic.
 (You can see my schematic as a graphic [here](https://github.com/m0xpd/YuSynth-VCA-for-Eurorack/blob/main/PCB/YuSynth%20Eurorack%20VCA%20Schematic.png))